playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-transparent-elements/index.md

 > You may notice that `<>` syntax for `Fragment` does not have a `key` associated with it.
 This is because the `<>` syntax does not allow you to have props associated with it.
 >
 > However, this means that your loop will still misbehave and add performance overhead as a penalty for not including `key` ([as we discussed in the "Dynamic HTML" chapter](/posts/ffg-fundamentals-dynamic-html)).
-For this reason, when inside of a `map` loop, you'll want to use `Fragment` with a `key` property associated with it.
+For this reason, when inside a `map` loop, you'll want to use `Fragment` with a `key` property associated with it.

 # Angular